Overview

 Take a look at the following screenshot for the Inventory Posting Setup.

-The inventory account is set to expense account.
+The Inventory Account is set to expense account.
 This means whenever you purchase or sell an inventory item with this inventory posting group for that location, it will go to account 70500.

 This may be done in accident or on purpose, but when people reconcile inventory they’re typically going to only look at your inventory G/L accounts.
-When you go to your typical inventory accounts, you’ll be missing transactions entries for FINISHED Inventory Posting Group for the location GREEN.
+When you go to your typical inventory accounts, you’ll be missing transactions entries for RESALE Inventory Posting Group for the location GREEN.

 Solution